elaq/krakow-sightseeing/warsaw.md

 #### [Museum of Polish Jews (Polin)](https://en.wikipedia.org/wiki/POLIN_Museum_of_the_History_of_Polish_Jews)

-* it's a brand new museum.
-I haven't been there yet, so I cannot say a lot about it.
+* it's a new museum.
+I haven't been there yet, but I think it's definitely worth paying a visit.
 Here is their [website](http://www.polin.pl/en).

 #### [Frederic Chopin Museum](https://en.wikipedia.org/wiki/Fryderyk_Chopin_Museum)